|

 rules.
 Postmoderns are eclectic and gather their beliefs from a variety of sources while treating the resulting compilation

+as tentative.
 Paralogy must be distinguished from innovation, while innovation is under the command

 of a system, paralogy is a move played in the pragmatics of knowledge.17 Consensus is not the end of paralogy,